LOJK10229U Natural Resource Economics

 One internal examiner

-If 10 or less register for the reexamination the exam form will be oral (20 - 30 minutes)
+Same as ordinary exam.
+If 10 or less register for the reexamination the exam form will be oral (20 - 30 minutes).
+The oral reexam last 20-25 minutes with 25 minutes for preparation.
+All aids are allowed during the preparation.

-If the student has not gotten the group project approved before the ordinary exam, then the student should make an individual project that must be approved no later than 2 weeks prior to the re-exam
+If the project report has not been approved before the ordinary exam, then it must be handed in individually three weeks prior to the reexam.

 Criteria for exam assesment